MicrosoftDocs/VBA-Docs/api/Project.project.serverurl.md

 ## Syntax

-_expression_. `ServerURL`
+_expression_.**ServerURL**

-_expression_ A variable that represents a [Project](./Project(enumerations).md) object.
+_expression_ A variable that represents a **[Project](project.project.md)** object.

 ## Remarks

 If Project is not connected with Project Web App, the **ServerURL** property gets an empty string.
 If Project Professional is connected with Project Web App and the active project is a synchronized SharePoint task list, the **ServerURL** property still gets the URL of Project Web App, not the URL of the SharePoint task list.

 For a synchronized SharePoint task list, you can set the value of **ServerURL** to an arbitrary string, which is saved with the project.
 When you close Project Professional and reopen the SharePoint task list, **ServerURL** gets the arbitrary value.
 However, that value has no effect on the project or URL of the task list.
 For example, run the following code in the Immediate window of the VBE, and then close Project Professional.

 ```vb